We’ve been following a gold torc through history.

 “Exactly, because they wanted more for their children, and for their children’s children.”

-Yve brushed an auburn strand of hair off her forehead.
+Maggie brushed a rich auburn strand of hair off her forehead.
 “Not following.”

 “They must have struggled to get here, and for what?
 So their line could eventually die out?”

-“It’s not your responsibility to ensure their genetic content makes it to the next generation.”
+“It’s not your responsibility to ensure their DNA makes it to the next generation.”

 “But if it ends with me, it makes their sacrifices pointless.”

 “So don’t let it end with you.
 You can honor your ancestors without adding to the population, you know.”
-Yve stood, and her wiry frame cast a long shadow.
-“For god’s sake, Ann, you have two problems, infertility and a nose-diving career.
-There’s a single solution to both, and it’s as plain as day.
+Maggie stood, casting a long shadow.
+“For God’s sake, Ann, you have two problems, infertility and a nosediving career.
+There’s a single solution to both, and it’s as plain as a bowl of yogurt.
 Write about them.
+Tell their story.
 Memorialize them in a bestseller.
 A novel will live long after Mike and Chelsea’s dumb baby has even dumber babies of her own.”

 Ann stared, momentarily lost for words.
 “I can’t believe I never thought of that.”

-Yve waved away a mosquito.
+Maggie waved at a lightning bug.
 “Remember me in your acknowledgements.”

 “I don’t deserve you.”

 “Probably not.
-Now here,” Yve carried the bottle over, “have a glass of wine, and let’s talk about plots.”
+Now, here.”
+Maggie carried the bottle over.
+“Have a glass of wine or three, and let’s talk about plots.”

-“There,” Yve squealed, pointing over Ann’s shoulder at a flagstone, “something scampered under there.
+“There,” Maggie squealed, pointing.
+“Something scampered under there.
 It was a mouse, wasn’t it?
-I hate mice.
+Aw, man, I hate mice.
+You know I hate mice.
 Do you think it was a mouse?
 I think it was a mouse.”

 “It was probably just a cricket.”